-- Equal treatment for both foreign and domestic investors; - 100% foreign ownership is permitted; - No limitations on size and type of foreign ownership (except for the rights to own land by foreign citizens); - Special investment incentives for foreign investors (customs duty exemptions for capital goods imported as a contribution to share capital); - Alternative dispute resolution mechanisms for foreign investors (ICSID); - Guarantees for legislative changes (a five-year "grandfather-clause"); - No restrictions for capital and revenue transfer and repatriation; - Liberal regime on employment of foreign workers.
+- Equal treatment for both foreign and domestic investors; - 100% foreign ownership is permitted; - No limitations on size and type of foreign ownership (except for the rights to own land by foreign citizens); - Special investment incentives for foreign investors (customs duty exemptions for capital goods imported as a contribution to share capital); - Alternative dispute resolution mechanisms for foreign investors (ICSID); - Guarantees for legislative changes (a five-year "grandfather-clause"); - No restrictions for capital and revenue transfer and repatriation;

+- Liberal regime on employment of foreign workers.

 The Armenian Government has signed investment protection and promotion treaties with 39 countries, including USA, Germany, Russia, and France, which provide additional guarantees for foreign investment.
 Additionally, to avoid the double taxation of incomes and property, Armenia has signed bilateral treaties with 32 countries.
-According to World Bank's "Doing Business" report 2013, Armenia recorded the largest improvement in investor protection (+73) resulting from the introduction of a requirement for shareholder approval of related-party transactions, a requirement for greater disclosure of such transactions in annual reports and making it easier to sue directors when such transactions are prejudicial.
-Armenia's rank for investor protection is 22 among 189 economies in "Doing Business" 2014.
+By the ease of doing business Armenia ranked 43th in 2010, while in 2016 the country is the 35th.
+Armenia has one of the lowest inflation rates in the region with a 5 year average annual inflation rate of 5%.